alixmatthews/Pcitrea_fm_microbes/ITS_qiime_20230220/07_TaxaBarplots/README.md

 # Taxa barplots

+This step is to create taxa barplots and then use R to make them look better.

+#### Data files in this directory and used for this step:

+- `ITS_forward_afterQtrim-pmin1-dada2_table-fungi-decontam-bio_samples-unite-level-2.csv`: exported results from qiime taxa barplot at phylum level

+- `ITS_forward_afterQtrim-pmin1-dada2_table-fungi-decontam-bio_samples-unite-level-5.csv`: exported results from qiime taxa barplot at family level

+- `ITS_forward_afterQtrim-pmin1-dada2_table-fungi-decontam-bio_samples-unite-level-6.csv`: exported results from qiime taxa barplot at genus level

+- `TaxaBarplots_R/500plus`: R scripts for visualization

+---

 This should be on un-rarefied data, biological samples only, after removing contaminants.
 In other words, do not use rarefied data for taxa barplots.

 ```